lawmaster10/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 Activated in 2017, **Segregated Witness (SegWit)** was a landmark upgrade implemented as a backward-compatible soft fork.
 Its primary achievement was fixing **transaction malleability**, a bug that allowed a third party to alter a transaction's signature and change its ID (TXID) before confirmation.

 SegWit solved this by removing the witness (signature) data from the part of the transaction used to calculate the TXID and moving it to a separate structure.
 This also introduced the concept of **block weight**, replacing the 1MB size limit with a 4,000,000 weight unit maximum.
 This change effectively increased block capacity and incentivized the adoption of SegWit addresses.
+Weight = base_bytes×4 + witness_bytes; vbytes = weight/4.
+Fee (sats) = fee_rate (sats/vB) × vbytes.

 Weight discounts witness bytes by 75% (1 WU per witness byte vs 4 WU per non-witness byte).
 Fees are commonly quoted in **virtual bytes (vB)**, where 1 vB = 4 weight units.